BEFORE TRAVELING TO CATALONIA

 The use of face masks is only mandatory for those over 6 years old when indoors.
 When outdoors and in public spaces, face masks are no longer required as long as it is possible to keep the minimum safety distance.

 The use of face masks is not mandatory either for those suffering any type of respiratory illness or difficulty that may be exacerbated by the use of such facemask.

 For additional information, please check the website of the health department of the Catalan Government.

 Meetings and gatherings are allowed as long as they do not involve crowds or exceed the space maximum allowed capacity.
-Moreover, the maximum group size is 10 people for social gatherings unless they are living together.
+Moreover, group sizes should be of 10 or less people and social bubbles should be as stable as possible.

 It is recommended that you avoid indoor spaces and that you remain with the group of people you live with.

 Smoking is not allowed on public roads or in outdoor spaces when a minimum distance of 2 meters between people cannot be respected.

 You can find more information about the measures at this link.

 Last Update on 02/12/2021